Benlee1000/Serenity/ProjectDocument.md

 Time is how long it has been accelerating from 0, assuming the input button has been held the whole time.
 However, this isn't always the case (the player will usually choose to change their input while the character is still moving).
 To remedy this, I found the derivative of the velocity curve and then put it in terms of velocity giving a=dv/dt=(maxspeed-velocity)*sharpness.
 Essentially what this means is that the player accelerates very quickly when moving slow, but accelerates much slower when already near maximum speed.

-Here is a graph: Green = maxSpeed,  Red = velocity,  Blue = acceleration

 #### Active deceleration:
 When the player is actively decelerating (eg. pressing ← when moving right), the player decelerates at a linear rate equal to maxspeed*sharpness, which is the same as the acceleration when velocity=0